-New connections and opportunities to work with others is something that I am always interested in.
+New connections and opportunities to work with others are something that I am always interested in.

 The fact that I am a family therapist, attorney, publisher, author, mom, and wife makes me more tuned into the chaos of the world around us in many ways.